Soft Cell: Mutant Moments and "Memorabilia"

 Soft Cell were formed in 1978, after Almond and Ball had met at Leeds Polytechnic in the previous year.
+According to Ball, the duo were brought together by their common interest in writing "catchy but twisted pop songs" that were "like Throbbing Gristle and Cabaret Voltaire but a bit more lyrical."
 Their initial efforts at recording resulted in an EP titled Mutant Moments, released in 1980 and which was funded by a loan of £2,000 from Dave Ball's mother and made with a simple two-track recorder.

 Soft Cell's next recording, "The Girl with the Patent Leather Face", appeared as a contribution to the Some Bizzare Album, which included Depeche Mode, the The, and Blancmange.
 The duo ultimately signed to the Some Bizzare label, backed by Phonogram Records.
 Their first single, "A Man Could Get Lost" b/w "Memorabilia" on 7" and "Memorabilia" b/w "Persuasion" on 12", was produced by Daniel Miller who founded Mute Records, "Memorabilia" was a success in nightclubs, but did not enter the UK singles chart.

 "Tainted Love"

 After the chart failure of "Memorabilia", Phonogram Records allowed Soft Cell to record a second and final single in an attempt to score a chart success.
 The band opted to record a cover version of "Tainted Love", an obscure 1965 Northern soul track originally released by Gloria Jones (the girlfriend of Marc Bolan at the time of his death) and written by Ed Cobb of the Four Preps.

 Released in 1981, Soft Cell's "Tainted Love" was a No. 1 hit in 17 countries, including the United Kingdom, where it was the second best selling single of 1981 after selling 1.05 million copies (a total which increased to 1.35 million copies by August 2017).

 In 1982, "Tainted Love" became a No. 8 single in the United States and went on to set a Guinness World Record at the time for the longest consecutive stay (43 weeks) on the US Billboard Hot 100 chart.
 The song's popularity developed slowly, needing 19 weeks to enter the US Top 40.
 The A-side of the 12-inch single of "Tainted Love" actually featured a two-song medley, with "Tainted Love" blending into the Motown classic "Where Did Our Love Go" (originally recorded by the Supremes in 1964).